mathigon/textbooks/triangles-and-trigonometry/content.md

 ---

 ### Medians

-A median is the line segment that joins a vertex and the midpoint of the opposite side (of a triangle).
-The three medians of a triangle intersect at one point, just like the perpendicular bisectors and angle bisectors.
-This point is called the centroid, and is the point of concurrency for the medians of a triangle.
-Unlike the circumcenter and incenter, the centroid does not have anything to do with circles.
-It has a different property.
+{.todo} A median is the line segment that joins a vertex and the midpoint of the opposite side (of a triangle).
+The three medians of a triangle intersect at one point, called the centroid.

-Concurrency of Medians Theorem: The medians of a triangle intersect in a point that is two-thirds of the distance from the vertices to the midpoint of the opposite side.
 The centroid is also the “balancing point” of a triangle.

-In addition to these ratios, G is also the balance point of △ACE.
 This means that the triangle will balance when placed on a pencil at this point.

+{.todo}  Concurrency of Medians Theorem: The medians of a triangle intersect in a point that is two-thirds of the distance from the vertices to the midpoint of the opposite side.

+---

 ### Altitudes

-An altitude is a line segment in a triangle from a vertex and perpendicular to the opposite side, it is also known as the height of a triangle.
-All of the red lines are examples of altitudes:
+{.todo} An altitude is a line segment in a triangle from a vertex and perpendicular to the opposite side, it is also known as the height of a triangle.

-As you can see, an altitude can be a side of a triangle or outside of the triangle.
+{.todo} As you can see, an altitude can be a side of a triangle or outside of the triangle.
 When a triangle is a right triangle, the altitude, or height, is the leg.
 To construct an altitude, construct a perpendicular line through a point not on the given line.
 Think of the vertex as the point and the given line as the opposite side.

-As was true with perpendicular bisectors, angle bisectors, and medians, the altitudes of a triangle are also concurrent.
-Unlike the other three, the point does not have any special properties.
+{.todo} Like medians, the altitudes of a triangle also meet in a single point, called the Orthocenter.

-Orthocenter: The point of concurrency for the altitudes of triangle.

-Here is what the orthocenter looks like for the three triangles.
-It has three different locations, much like the perpendicular bisectors.

-Acute Triangle
-The orthocenter is inside the triangle.
+{.todo} Acute Triangle: The orthocenter is inside the triangle.

-Right Triangle
-The legs of the triangle are two of the altitudes.
+{.todo} Right Triangle: The legs of the triangle are two of the altitudes.
 The orthocenter is the vertex of the right angle.

-Obtuse Triangle
-The orthocenter is outside the triangle.
+{.todo} Obtuse Triangle: The orthocenter is outside the triangle.

 ---

-## Incircle and Circumcircle
+### Perpendicular Bisectors and Circumcircle

-::: column.grow(width=300)
+::: column(width=300)

     x-geopad(style="width:300px; height: 300px;" tools="move|point|line|circle|perpBisector|angleBisector"): svg
       path.thin.red(x="line(a,b).perpendicularBisector")